 You want to be able to access your data from any device, any time, anywhere—not only from devices connected to a local network.
 Remote work is increasingly the norm, and the progress in technology to facilitate it is continuing.

 Making the data on your NAS drive more portable is an obvious step down that path, and there are a lot of potential use cases.
 Secure, stable, flexible data storage is useful for remote workers, business travelers, digital nomads, creative collaborators, digital artists, and many others.

 For all of these users, though, security is equally important to flexibility.
-You want access from any device, but ONLY the devices you permit.
+You want to achieve network attached storage remote access from any device, but ONLY the devices you permit.

 First, there are low-config web-based solutions that offer some flexibility with some major trade-offs.

 Some of the recommended choices aren’t NAS options at all.
 Google Drive, Windows OneDrive, and similar cloud storage solutions do offer easy remote access and good security, but storing significant amounts of data can be expensive and you are handing custody of your data over to another company.
 As you pay for more storage, you don’t receive any better service, either.
 The servers are optimized for storage, not retrieval, and likely have a lot of functionality you don’t need.